Ovarian Cancer Diagnosis

 If you have a symptom that suggests ovarian cancer, your doctor must find out whether it is due to cancer or to some other cause.
 Your doctor may ask about your personal and family medical history.
 Most often a gynecologist will perform these tests or refer you to a local imaging center or lab.

 You may have one or more of the following tests.
 Your doctor can explain more about each test:

-Blood tests: Your doctor may order blood tests.
-The lab may check the level of several substances, including CA-125.
-CA-125 is a substance found on the surface of ovarian cancer cells and on some normal tissues.
+- Blood tests: Your doctor may order blood tests for signs that indicate cancer may be present.
+The lab will check the level of several substances in your blood, including CA-125.
+CA-125 is found on the surface of ovarian cancer cells and on some normal tissues.
 A high CA-125 level could be a sign of cancer or other conditions.
 The CA-125 test is not used alone to diagnose ovarian cancer.
 This test is approved by the Food and Drug Administration for monitoring a woman’s response to ovarian cancer treatment and for detecting its return after treatment.